This article is sponsored by the Java Community Process.

 java.io.File.
 We have instead added a method in

-and allows for interoperability.
-That solves some of the issues with
+new API and allows for interoperability.
+That solves some of the

-just go to that piece of the code now and invoke the
+fails, you can just go to that piece of the code now and invoke

 toPathReference() method to get access to the

-exceptions so you'll know why the operation actually failed.
+more exceptions so you'll know why the operation actually

 Frank Sommers: What does the